Honda P1457 Fault Code: Causes, Symptoms, and How to Fix It

 Safety warnings

 • You will be working near the fuel tank.
-Do not use a heat torch to heat up and remove the bolt.
+It is prohibited to use a heat torch to heat up and remove the bolts.

 Frequently Asked Questions